tristonpalacios/react-omdb-instructions/part2.md

 Eventually, you'll want an "ALL" heading and a "FAVES" heading that are clickable links - when the user clicks "ALL", the left sidebar will show all movies; when the user clicks "FAVES", the left sidebar will show only their favorite movies.
 Now, you'll make the basis of that.

-#### Step 1: Define a `handleFilterClick` function in `FilmListing`
+#### Step 1: Define a `handleFilterClick` function in `FilmList`

 First set up the function that will determine what movies are shown in the list.
 You'll need to be able to tell if you are showing the user *all* of the movies or if you are *filtering* down to show the user just some of the movies.

-In `FilmListing`, create a `handleFilterClick` function that takes `filter` as an argument.
+In `FilmList`, create a `handleFilterClick` function that takes `filter` as an argument.
 For now, just print a message that says `Setting filter to ` and the `filter` argument.

 This new function isn't connected to a button in the UI yet, so nothing should change.

 #### Step 2: Add provided markup to display the ALL/FAVES menu

-Add some markup to the `FilmListing` component so that you can have something worth clicking.
+Add some markup to the `FilmList` component so that you can have something worth clicking.
 You'll keep the Films heading; underneath it, you'll add two categories of "ALL" and "FAVES".
 You're also setting up displaying the film's length, which you aren't using yet.

-Change the `FilmListing` component to render this:
+Change the `FilmList` component to render this:

 ```html
 <div className="film-list">